braydoncoyer/braydoncoyer.dev/data/blog/my-vscode-toolbox-2020.md

 ---
-title: "My VSCode Toolbox - 2020"
+title: My VSCode Toolbox - 2020
-publishedAt: "2020-11-16"
+publishedAt: 2020-11-16
-summary: "Here's a list of my VSCode extensions in 2020."
+summary: Here's a list of my VSCode extensions in 2020.
-image: "/static/images/my-vscode-toolbox-2020/banner.png"
+coverImage: ../../static/images/vscodebanner.png
 ---

 There are a plethora of options when it comes to code editors, especially for front-end developers.
 I've tried Atom, Sublime Text, Webstorm - you name it.
 While each editor has its own strengths, I find myself coming back to VSCode purely for its level of customization.